OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-use-keystone-in-kubernetes.rst

    keystone-auth pod in Kubernetes.

-   You can disable IP Fabric Forwarding and enable SNAT from the kubectl CLI or from the Tungsten Fabric GUI.
+   You can disable IP Fabric Forwarding and enable SNAT from the kubectl CLI or from the OpenSDN GUI.

    -  *Kubectl*: